How are attitudes towards abortion in Britain changing?

 Religious beliefs also play a significant role, particularly in faiths like Roman Catholicism, which traditionally condemns abortion.
 For instance, 84% of people with no religious affiliation support abortion if a woman decides on her own she does not wish to have a child, compared to 58% of Catholics and 62-72% of adherents from other religious groups.
 Despite these differences, more than half of individuals from each religious background express support for abortion in all scenarios.

 Finally, ideology is strongly associated with attitudes towards abortion.
-Among those categorised as liberation—who advocate for individual freedom and believe that individuals should be left to decide personal issues for themselves—70% believe abortion should be allowed if a woman decides on her own she does not wish to have a child.
+Among those categorised as libertarian—who advocate for individual freedom and believe that individuals should be left to decide personal issues for themselves—70% believe abortion should be allowed if a woman decides on her own she does not wish to have a child.
 In contrast, among those categorised as authoritarian—who support strong central authority and the enforcement of a particular moral code—58% hold the same view.
 Similar to the educational divide, this ideological gap has widened over time.
 In 1995, 65% of libertarians supported a woman's right to choose, while 60% of authoritarians did.
 Since then, support has increased by 5 percentage points among libertarians but decreased by 2 percentage points among authoritarians, resulting in a 7% increase in the divide between these groups.